Ferdinand Columbus: Biography of father

 Columbus wrote a biography of his father in Spanish that was translated into Italian, Historie del S. D. Fernando Colombo; nelle quali s'ha particolare, & vera relatione della vita, & de fatti dell'Ammiraglio D. Cristoforo Colombo, suo padre: Et dello scoprimento ch'egli fece dell'Indie Occidentali, dette Mondo Nuovo (The life of the Admiral Christopher Columbus by his son Ferdinand).

-In the first paragraph of page 3 of Keen's translation, Columbus dismissed the fanciful story that his father descended from the Colonus mentioned by Tacitus.
+In the first paragraph of page 3 of Benjamin Keen's translation, Columbus dismissed the fanciful story that his father descended from the Colonus mentioned by Tacitus.
 However, he refers to "those two illustrious Coloni, his relatives".
 According to Note 1, on page 287, the two "were corsairs not related to each other or to Christopher Columbus, one being Guillame de Casenove, nicknamed Colombo, Admiral of France in the reign of Louis XI".
 At the top of page 4, Columbus listed Nervi, Cugureo, Bugiasco, Savona, Genoa and Piacenza (all inside the former Republic of Genoa) as possible places of origin.
 He also stated:

 Colombo... was really the name of his ancestors.
 But he changed it in order to make it conform to the language of the country in which he came to reside and raise a new estate.

 The publication of Historie has been used by historians as providing indirect evidence about the Genoese origin of his father.
 Columbus's manuscript was eventually inherited by his playboy nephew, Luis, who was always short of money and sold the manuscript to Baliano de Fornari, "a wealthy and public-spirited Genoese physician".
 On page xv, Keen wrote, "In the depth of winter the aged Fornari set out for Venice, the publishing center of Italy, to supervise the translation and publication of the book".

 On page xxiv, the 25 April 1571 dedication by Giuseppe Moleto states:

 Your Lordship [Fornari], then, being an honorable and generous gentleman, desiring to make immortal the memory of this great man, heedless of your Lordship's seventy years, of the season of the year, and of the length of the journey, came from Genoa to Venice with the aim of publishing the aforementioned book ... that the exploits of this eminent man, the true glory of Italy and especially of your Lordship's native city, might be made known.

 Death

-Fernando Colón died at Seville in 1539 and is buried in the Cathedral of Seville.
+Fernando Colón died at Seville on 12 July 1539 and is buried in the Cathedral of Seville.